SleepInfinity/dark-docs/README.md

-# dark-docs
+# Dark Docs

-A zen browser mod to display PDF documents in dark mode.
+Say goodbye to blinding white documents!
+Dark Docs applies a dark mode to PDF documents in Zen Browser, reducing eye strain and making long reading sessions easier on your eyes.